GoogleCloudPlatform/solutionbuilder-terraform-google-bigquery/tutorial.md

 ```
 Note <service-account> part and set the <var>SERVICE_ACCOUNT</var> value.
-You can also set it to any exising service account.
+You can also set it to any existing service account.
 ```

 ---